kyometori/djsmusic/README.md

 new ClientMusicManager (Client client, {
     Number defaultMaxQueueSize, // the default maximum size of queue, will be automatically applied to all its `GuildMusicManager`
-    Boolean enableQueue,         // whether we should enable the default queue system Boolean enableAutoplay,      // if set to `true`, it won't automatically play the next song of the queue Boolean enableInlineVolume,  // whether should inline volume be enable Object enableService : {     // determine which service should be enable Boolean rawFile,           // ability to play raw file
+    Boolean enableQueue,         // whether we should enable the default queue system Boolean enableAutoplay,      // if set to `false`, it won't automatically play the next song of the queue Boolean enableInlineVolume,  // whether should inline volume be enable Object enableService : {     // determine which service should be enable Boolean rawFile,           // ability to play raw file